Ivan Turgenev: Life

-Ivan Sergeyevich Turgenev was born in Oryol, Russia, to noble Russian parents Sergei Nikolaevich Turgenev (1793–1834), a colonel in the Russian cavalry who took part in the Patriotic War of 1812, and Varvara Petrovna Turgeneva (1787–1850).
+Ivan Sergeyevich Turgenev was born on in Oryol to noble Russian parents.
+His father was Sergei Nikolaevich Turgenev (1793–1834), a colonel in the Russian cavalry who took part in the Patriotic War of 1812, and his mother was Varvara Petrovna Turgeneva (1787–1850).
 His father belonged to an old, but impoverished Turgenev family of Tula aristocracy that traces its history to the 15th century when a Tatar mirza Lev Turgen (Ivan Turgenev after his baptism) left the Golden Horde to serve Vasily II of Moscow.
 Ivan's mother came from a wealthy noble Lutovinov house of the Oryol Governorate.
 She spent an unhappy childhood under her tyrannical stepfather and left his house after her mother's death to live with her uncle.
 At age 26, she inherited a huge fortune from him.
 In 1816, she married Turgenev.

 Ivan and his brothers Nikolai and Sergei were raised by their mother, an educated, authoritarian woman.
 Their residence was the Spasskoye-Lutovinovo family estate that was granted to their ancestor Ivan Ivanovich Lutovinov by Ivan the Terrible.
 Varvara Turgeneva later served as an inspiration for the landlady from Turgenev's Mumu.
 The brothers had foreign governesses; Ivan became fluent in French, German, and English.
 The family members used French in everyday life, including prayers.
 Their father spent little time with the family.
 Although he was not hostile toward them, his absence hurt Ivan's feelings.
 Their relations are described in the autobiographical novel First Love.
 When Ivan was four years old, the family journeyed through Germany and France.
 In 1827, the Turgenevs relocated to Moscow to enable the children to have a proper education.

 After the standard schooling for a son of a gentleman, Turgenev studied for one year at the University of Moscow and then moved to the University of Saint Petersburg from 1834 to 1837, focusing on Classics, Russian literature, and philology.
 During that time his father died from kidney stone disease, followed by his younger brother Sergei who died from epilepsy.
 From 1838 until 1841, he studied philosophy, particularly Hegel, and history at the University of Berlin.
 He returned to Saint Petersburg to complete his master's examination.

 Turgenev was impressed with German society and returned home believing that Russia could best improve itself by incorporating ideas from the Age of Enlightenment.
 Like many of his educated contemporaries, he was particularly opposed to serfdom.
 In 1841, Turgenev started his career in the Russian civil service and spent two years working for the Ministry of Interior (1843–1845).